-Figure 2 shows the change in the share price of all firms listed on the London Stock Exchange relative to the FTSE All-Share Index between 2 January and 20 May 2020.
-The industries that have been hardest hit include tourism and leisure (which includes air travel), fossil fuels production and distribution, banking, insurance, retailers (excluding food and drug retailers) and some large manufacturing industries.
-At the other end of the spectrum, some industries have outperformed the market, including food and drug manufacturers and retailers, utilities, high-tech manufacturing and tobacco.
-Unsurprisingly, firms in medical and biotech research have also outperformed the market (increasing by 6 per cent compared with the overall decline of 21 per cent).
+Figure 2 shows the change in the share price of all firms listed on the London Stock Exchange relative to the FTSE All-Share index between 2 January and 20 May 2020.
+The industries that have been hardest hit include tourism and leisure (which includes air travel), fossil fuels production and distribution, insurance, retailers (excluding food and drug retailers) and some large manufacturing industries.
+At the other end of the spectrum some industries have outperformed the market, including food and drug manufacturers and retailers, utilities, high tech manufacturing and tobacco.
+Unsurprisingly, firms in medical and biotech research have also outperformed the market (increasing by 6% compared to the overall decline of 21%).

 The timing of changes in share prices reflects the timing of changes in market expectations.
-Figure 3 shows the cumulative change in share price over the period for the four sectors with the largest increase and the largest decrease in their relative share price over the period from 2 January to 20 May 2020.
+Figure 3 shows the cumulative change in share price over the period for the four sectors with the largest increase and the largest decrease in their relative share price over the period from 2 January to 23 March 2020.
 For most of these sectors, changes in share prices did not take place steadily over the period.
 Instead, big changes in share prices occurred from the end of February, in the days following Italy's introduction of a lockdown in Lombardy, with very little change in prices in the period before.
-The exceptions to this are the gas and water, automotive and parts,
+The exceptions to this are the gas and water, automotive and parts, and fossil fuel production sectors, where changes in share prices took place steadily over the three-month period, possibly driven by other factors.